pixelpicosean/Berry2D/README.md

-# Berry2D
+# Mural
 ----

 ## About
-Berry2D is going to be a HTML5 canvas implementation in C++ with help of duktape.
+Mural is going to be a HTML5 canvas implementation in C++ with help of duktape.

 ## How To
 1. Install [SCons]()